Customizable 7 Day Summer Holiday Vacation Package of Icelandic Wonders

 Your first stop is Þingvellir National Park, a UNESCO World Heritage Site where Viking settlers formed Iceland's parliament, Alþingi, over a thousand years ago.
 This is also where the European and North American continental plates meet, causing incredible tension that tears the land apart.

-This tension creates gorges and fissures in the landscape, and one of those, Silfra, is now filled with crystal clear glacier water, making it a popular snorkelling spot.
-You can update this day and add a snorkelling tour of Silfra where you can, quite literally, swim between the continents.
+This tension creates gorges and fissures in the landscape, and one of those, Silfra, is now filled with crystal clear glacier water, making it a popular snorkeling spot.
+You can update this day and add a snorkeling tour of Silfra where you can, quite literally, swim between the continents.

-Your next stop is Geysir geothermal area, home of erupting geysers and bubbling hot springs.
-The main attraction here is the hot spring Strokkur which erupts high into the sky every few minutes.
-The clay in the area has taken on various mystical colours from the minerals in the boiling water, giving the whole area a strange, otherworldly look.
+Your next stop is Geysir geothermal area, home to erupting geysers and bubbling hot springs.
+The main attraction here is the hot spring, Strokkur, which erupts high into the sky every few minutes.
+The clay in the area has taken on various mystical colors from the minerals in the boiling water, giving the whole area a strange, otherworldly look.

 Your last stop before returning to the city will be the waterfall Gullfoss.
 This massive waterfall in the glacial river Hvítá is one of Iceland's most beautiful attractions, especially when it is crowned by midnight sun in summer.

-If you are looking for some thrill today, you can add a snowmobile tour which departs from Gullfoss waterfall.
-You’ll be taken up to Langjökull glacier where you’ll zoom across the white expanse on a speedy snowmobile.
+If you are looking for some thrill today, you can add a snowmobile tour that departs from Gullfoss waterfall.
+You'll be taken up to Langjökull glacier, where you'll zoom across the white expanse on a speedy snowmobile.